 Joe Henderson, Sonny Rollins and Wayne Shorter.
 A whole generation of saxophonists who have copied his sound and solos has already grown up and they're still coming.
 One listen and you can see why.

-Formerly a fixture on Saturday Night Live and veteran of over 400 recordings, the list of those he's worked with is staggering, often requiring last-name-only recognition: Lennon, Clapton, Zappa, Hancock, Metheny, Pastorius, Mingus, Corea, Tyner as well as the groups of Paul Simon, James Taylor, Steely Dan, Dire Straits, Joni Mitchell, Parliment/Funkadelic, and many others.
+Formerly a fixture on "Saturday Night Live" and veteran of over 400 recordings, the list of those he's worked with is staggering, often requiring last-name-only recognition: Lennon, Clapton, Zappa, Hancock, Metheny, Pastorius, Mingus, Corea, Tyner as well as the groups of Paul Simon, James Taylor, Steely Dan, Dire Straits, Joni Mitchell, Parliment/Funkadelic, and many others.

 He can groove any way you want, no sweat.
 The CD, Two Blocks From the Edge, dedicated to keyboardist Don Grolnick, was released in '98 on the Impulse label, the company for which John Coltrane recorded his later material.
 His latest, Time is of the Essence shows this to be true in triplicate; making use of the unique time manipulations of three percussion greats: Elvin Jones, Jeff Watts and Bill Stewart.

 Rarely pictured without a horn, the seven time Grammy winner has never turned his back on tradition, but chooses to use it in ever progressive ways while retaining the music's integrity and originality, bringing life back to a sometimes static idiom.
 Some of the most insightful dialogue regarding the 49 year old tenor's perspective comes from his Impulse! bio: "I'm not sure where the full-tilt thing comes from in terms of my personality, because I'm often told I'm fairly mild mannered.
-It's probably got something to do with the fact that John Coltrane was such a tremendous influence, and I was attracted to the emotional intensity of his playing.
+Its probably got something to do with the fact that John Coltrane was such a tremendous influence, and I was attracted to the emotional intensity of his playing.
 The power of his quartet was one of the reasons I chose music as my life's endeavor."

-Mike's take on it: "Joey, 'Tain, James, Don and I played the new music live, but only for a little while," he states.
+Mike's take on it: "Joey, 'Tain, James, Don and I played the new music live, but only for a little while" he states.
 "I wanted us to know it, but not be sick of it.
 Being familiar with a tune helps spark creativity, but being overly familiar...well, you know.
-Keeping it fresh was important".
+Keeping it fresh was important."

-Regarding the band put together to do the CDTwo Blocks from the EdgeBrecker's says in his bio, "I've been with [pianist] Joey [Calderazzo] since '86.
+Regarding the band put together to do the CDTwo Blocks from the EdgeBrecker's says in his bio, "I've been with Joey (Calderazzo, the pianist) since '86.
 We have a chemistry.
 He's able to read me well, and we have a similar energy.
-Don's presence is great, too," he continues, referring again to Grolnick.
-"He has the ability to shift the mood, drive the band with nuances.
-[Bassist] James Genus, has a great sound; his bass is really limber." he continues.
-"About 'Tain' [drummer, Jeff Watts formerly with Wynton and Branford Marsalis] I can't say enoughhe's one of the greatest drummers around right now.
+Don's presence is great, too.," he continues, referring again to Grolnick.
+"He has the ability to shift the mood, drive the band with nuances."
+"James Genus (acoustic bass), has a great sound; his bass is really limber." he continues.
+"About 'Tain (drummer, Jeff Watts formerly with Wynton and Branford Marsalis) I can't say enough-he's one of the greatest drummers around right now.
 He has the ability to maintain a musical conversation while still swinging."
 A tall order and available from a select few others.
-In addition, "He's constantly feeding ideas into the mix.
-Together they not only make a solid rhythm section, but one that likes to take chances."
+In addition, "He's constantly feeding ideas into the mix."
+"Together they not only make a solid rhythm section, but one that likes to take chances."

 Very high praise from such an accomplished leader, composer and leading light of contemporary improvisation in jazz.
 Brecker keeps an air of sincere humility about him.
 Another clue that he's no ordinary front man.
 He seems to use it to his advantage, in that this attitude keeps him learning what he feels he doesn't yet know and striving for what's around the next corner so he can then bring it to us in his own way.